catuhana/unocss-catppuccin/README.md

    });
    ```

 3. Configure the preset if needed.
-Refer to the FAQ for documentation <!-- TODO: Link to FAQ directly -->
+Refer to the [FAQ](#-faq) for documentation

 ## 🙋 FAQ

 - Q: Where can I find the documentation?\
-  A: Documentation can be found at <https://unocss.catppuccin.org/docs> <!-- TODO: Generate and push the documentation there -->
+  A: Documentation can be found at <https://unocss.catppuccin.org/docs>

 ## 💝 Thanks to